 Recent performance data suggests that the world number one might benefit from a brief hiatus.
 He finished in a tie for 22nd at The Players Championship and a tie for 24th at the Arnold Palmer Invitational.
 For most golfers, these are respectable results, but for Scheffler, they represent a minor slump.
 He had previously recorded 19 consecutive top-10 finishes, a feat of consistency not seen since the peak of the Tiger Woods era.
 This slight dip in form led some analysts to wonder if the impending birth was already weighing on his mind.

 That said, his start to the 2026 season was nothing short of spectacular.
 He secured a victory at The American Express in January and followed it with a third-place finish in Phoenix.
-His performance at the AT&T Pebble Beach Pro-Am resulted in a tie for fourth, further cementing his lead in the world rankings.
+His performance at the AT T Pebble Beach Pro-Am resulted in a tie for fourth, further cementing his lead in the world rankings.
 Even during his less successful weeks, he has managed to avoid missing a cut.
 The last time he failed to play the weekend was in August 2022, a streak that remains intact despite his withdrawal from Houston.

-And yet, the mechanical precision of his game often hides the human element of professional golf.
+The mechanical precision of his game often hides the human element of professional golf.
 Scheffler's ball-striking remains the gold standard on the PGA Tour, leading the field in strokes gained tee-to-green for several seasons.
 His putting, which has been a point of critique in the past, showed signs of improvement during the early West Coast swing.
 A week away from the grind of the tour could provide the mental reset required for a successful title defense at Augusta National.
 Statistics often fail to account for the impact of personal happiness on athletic performance.